Extremal graphical modeling with latent variables via convex optimization: Experimental demonstrations

 \subsection{Synthetic simulations}

 We illustrate the utility of our method for recovering the subgraph among the observed variables and the number of latent variables on synthetic data.
-We compare the performance of our \texttt{eglatent} method to \texttt{eglearn} by \cite{engelke2022b} for learning extremal graphical models.
-To evaluate the accuracy of the estimated graphs with edges $\hat E$ relative to the true subgraph among the observed variables with edges $E = E_O$, we use the $F$-score
+We compare the performance of our \texttt{eglatent} method to \texttt{eglearn} by \cite{engelke2022b} for learning extremal graphical models. {(In Appendix~\ref{sec:additional_exp_gaussian}, we provide comparisons with the Gaussian latent variable estimator in \cite{Chand2012}.
+As expected, our estimator is better at capturing dependency structure in the extremes and outperforms the Gaussian estimator.)} To evaluate the accuracy of the estimated graphs with edges $\hat E$ relative to the true subgraph among the observed variables with edges $E = E_O$, we use the $F$-score

 Larger $F$-scores thus indicate more accurate graph recovery.